codefresh-io/cap-docs.codefresh.io/_docs/deployment/applications-dashboard.md

 ### Applications main view

-The main view shows all deployed applications, sorted by the most recent deployments, by default.
+The main view shows all deployed applications, sorted by the most recent deployments (default).

 Here is an example of the main page in the Applications dashboard.